mahdi-b/symTyper_docs/Web.rst

    :alt: Subtypes view
    :align: center

-   Sybtypes Distribution for the Corrected Ambiguous Hits
+   Subtypes Distribution for the Corrected Ambiguous Hits

 The breakedown of subtypes for :ref:`resolved` under the "Resolved tab"